Grace Dickinson | February 7, 2022, 11:38 AM CST

 What have been your employees’ reactions?
 Has this helped retention?

 We just did an employee survey, and we don’t have those results yet, but we’re constantly looking to understand how they’re feeling and how we can improve.
-When you’re an employer, you’re on a journey of continual improvement of how you operate and how you take care of your employees and your guests.
+When you’re an employer, you’re on a journey of continual improvement of how you operate and how you take care of your employees and guests.

 And we have seen good retention.
 Our numbers are much higher than the national average.